BCLI National Replication

-Urban Habitat is investing in replicating our model across the country with partners who are working to catalyze systemic change.
-Replication enables Urban Habitat to create a national community of advocate commissioners who can develop relationships with each other and share best practices, policy and planning tools, and support.
+Urban Habitat replicates our model across the country with partners who are working to catalyze systemic change and advance equitable policies.
+We work with our replication partners to create a national community of advocate commissioners who can develop relationships and support each other, and share policies and best practices.

 How mature is your advocacy ecosystem?
-A BCLI requires a number of individual advocates who are currently working on systemic change and are poised for the next stage of leadership development.
-The network of organizing communities must be strong, with issue expertise and readiness to leverage an inside-outside strategy.
+BCLI requires advocates who are currently working on systemic change and are poised for the next stage of leadership development.
+You should have a strong network of allies with issue expertise and community relationships to leverage an inside-outside strategy.

-Is your region looking to diversify commissions?
+Is your region poised to change systems to advance racial equity?
 Your region should recognize the need for greater equity and diversity among government staff, elected officials, funders and advocates.

 Our technical assistance will:

-- Build capacity for the host organization to design and implement a successful program.
+- Build capacity for the partner organization to design and implement a successful program.

-- Support the host organization to tailor the program design and curriculum to suit local needs and available resources.
+- Support the partner organization in tailoring the program design and curriculum to suit local needs and available resources.

 "The Urban Habitat staff has made our Sacramento program possible.
-Whether it’s recommending a webinar platform, brainstorming curriculum ideas, on in-depth pedagogical discussion, they have provided what we need to not only get the program off the ground, but continuously improve it.
 Our graduates have used their seats to propose improvements to Sacramento County’s safety net programs, improve park facilities in communities of color, and support the use of “boomerang” redevelopment funds for affordable housing.
-The depth of passion they bring to their work never fails to amaze me, and I look forward to having a strong network of equity-minded commissioners throughout the Sacramento region as a result of BCLI." - Veronica Beaty, Sacramento Housing Alliance BCLI staff
+I look forward to having a strong network of equity-minded commissioners throughout the Sacramento region as a result of BCLI."